PlayEveryWare/eos_plugin_for_unity/docs/player_authentication.md

 * **Auth Login**       for authorizing an **Epic Account** and related services
 * **Connect Login**    for connecting the **User** for one **ProductID (Game)**

-More information about the distinction can be found [here](https://dev.epicgames.com/en-US/news/accessing-eos-game-services-with-the-connect-interface#a-brief-summary-of-auth-vs-connect-interfaces)
+More information about the distinction can be found in the Epic news release ["A Brief Summary of Auth VS Connect Interfaces"](https://dev.epicgames.com/en-US/news/accessing-eos-game-services-with-the-connect-interface#a-brief-summary-of-auth-vs-connect-interfaces).

-For information on how to authenticate a user via Apple, check out [this](/docs/apple_signin.md) guide.
+For information on how to authenticate a user via Apple, check out our [Apple Sign-In guide](/docs/apple_signin.md).

 ### Auth Login